Giftedness Profiling Training, with Jennifer Harvey Sallin – starting September 28, 2020

 Giftedness Profiling Training

-Our founding director Jennifer Harvey Sallin is offering an introductory training for therapists & coaches wanting to learn how to help gifted clients better understand their giftedness profile – including giftedness level, areas of intelligence, overexcitabilities, twice-exceptionalities, intersectionalities/trauma/other blocks to giftedness expression & thriving.
+Our founding director Jennifer Harvey Sallin is offering a training course for therapists & coaches wanting to learn how to help gifted clients better understand their giftedness profile – including giftedness level, areas of intelligence, overexcitabilities, twice-exceptionalities, intersectionalities/trauma/other blocks to giftedness expression & thriving.

 An essential part of supporting gifted people in their healing, self-discovery, integration and growth process is providing them accurate mirroring and information for the particularities of how their minds work and how those particularities affect their lives and relationships.
 Without having a solid grasp on giftedness profiles, it can be very difficult for us as helping professionals to provide the fully differentiated mirroring and gifted-specific information our clients need.

-The training will take place in 3 training sessions on Zoom of 3.5 hours each – once a month for three months.
-Our first group starting in September 2020 has a few spots left.
-Jennifer will offer a second group starting later 2020 if we have enough interest.
+The training will take place in 3 training sessions on Zoom of 3.5 hours each – once a month for three months, starting September 28th at 6pm CEST (following session dates tbd with the training cohort).
+All three sessions require case study preparation work.

-The third session will focus on case studies from clients you’ve worked with or are working with (or if you’re not currently practicing, from friends or other people you know well enough to “analyze”).
+The third session will focus on case studies from clients you’ve worked with or are working with.
 You will be required to prepare your case study/studies ahead of time (and we will keep them confidential by changing all identifying information).
 We will discuss these case studies together in the group, to be able to develop intuition about profile reading and to be able to view a wide range of possible profiles.

 This will complete the basic training sessions.
-For those of you who have interest in going deeper into giftedness profiling, Jennifer will likely propose an additional session or series of sessions tailored to your purposes, goals and learning needs.
+For participants who have interest in going deeper into giftedness profiling, Jennifer will likely propose an additional session or series of sessions tailored to your purposes, goals and learning needs.
 This will be determined together at that time.